 guys mentioned.Does a lot of that boil down to just sort of

 fundamental lack of understanding about the technology itself?

 Rich Mogull: Think about how stuff gets picked up.
-I know from
+I know from when I

 first looked at virtualization I was still in my sys-admin days when we